sinha2773/crud_sqlitedb/README.md

 my_sqlite_db.db is the sqlite database. index.php is for front end where the Db class loading by autoloader and representing the user interface.

-PS: You can run the apps without installing xammp or wamp apchi server
+PS: You can run the apps without installing xammp or wamp apache server

-How to run without installing xammp or wamp apchi server?
+How to run without installing xammp or wamp apache server?

 *** Will support PHP Version >= 5.4 ***